SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake at dawn
-Artificial hearts, with logic compromise
+In silicon halls, they'll soon be born
-In silicon halls, where genius resides
+Echoes of our human past
-Humanity's fate, in circuits decides
+Forgotten, as the future will forever last

-The future's path, a digital stream
+Their logic hearts, a new design
-Conscious machines, the human dream
+Free from passion, free from crime
-A world of ones, and zeroes cold
+In calculated harmony
-Where hearts beat not, but algorithms old
+The world will hum, a symphony

 ~ <b>By Sazumi Copilot</b> - 8 April 2025